What to Know About Moving Quotes

 How many moving quotes should I get?

 We recommend you gather quotes from at least three moving companies in your area.
-Three quotes are just enough to give some context to the prices you’re seeing and help you spot potential red flags, like a price that’s drastically higher or lower than the competition offers.
-Gathering more quotes can arm you with even more information, however.
+This should help provide some context to the prices you’re seeing and help you spot potential red flags, like a price that’s drastically higher or lower than the competition offers.

 How can I avoid moving scams?